polkadot-fellows/RFCs/text/0008-parachain-bootnodes-dht.md

 ### DHT provider registration

-This RFC heavily relies on the functionnalities of the Kademlia DHT already in use by Polkadot.
+This RFC heavily relies on the functionalities of the Kademlia DHT already in use by Polkadot.
 You can find a link to the specification [here](https://github.com/libp2p/specs/tree/master/kad-dht).

 Full nodes of a parachain registered on Polkadot should register themselves onto the Polkadot DHT as the providers of a key corresponding to the parachain that they are serving, as described in [the `Content provider advertisement` section](https://github.com/libp2p/specs/tree/master/kad-dht#content-provider-advertisement) of the specification.
 This uses the `ADD_PROVIDER` system of libp2p-kademlia.